I am a history buff who loves to visit American heritage destinations and share my experiences with other travelers.

-Charleston is a city rich with American history.
+Charleston is a city rich in American history.
 Built during colonial times, it has seen many momentous events that have shaped our nation.
 Anyone who enjoys history will not find themselves disappointed by a visit to Charleston.
 You can tell that it is a city that takes pride in its heritage.
 The oldest parts of the city, down by Charleston harbor, are generally well-preserved.
-I saw more than one historic building being restored so that it can continue to be used, rather be torn down to make room for a modern structure.
+I saw more than one historic building being restored so that it can continue to be used, rather than be torn down to make room for a modern structure.
 There are also many natural areas around Charleston that have been preserved so that locals and tourists alike may experience the beauties of the Lowcountry.

 I would advise stopping by the Charleston Visitor's Center on Meeting Street when you first arrive in town as they can supply you with plenty of helpful information concerning your stay.
 They also have tickets available for certain attractions in the area.

 The historic part of the city is pedestrian-friendly, but it can also be viewed via horse-drawn carriage tours.
 There are plenty of reasonably-priced parking garages placed throughout the historic area, so I would suggest taking advantage of them rather than wasting time looking for a parking space on the street.

 If budget is a concern for you and you do not mind the heat, summer is a good time to go as most lodging places are cheaper at that time of year.
 The added plus to going during the off-season is the city and its attractions are less crowded.
 We went in August, so it was pretty steamy outside during the afternoon, but being from Florida we were used to the heat.
 We also planned to do most of our outdoor activities in the mornings while it was more bearable outside.
 The other time of year that lodging seems to be a bit cheaper is late fall and early winter.
 The peak season runs from around mid-February to June.